anirbanbasu/ollama-downloader/README.md

 _Hence, this tool – an automation of that manual process_!

+As a side-note, this Ollama model downloader can also **download supported models from Huggingface**!

 ### Yet another downloader?
 Yes, and there exist others, possibly with different purposes.
  - [Ollama-model-downloader](https://github.com/raffaeleguidi/Ollama-model-downloader)